18 Scorpii: Search for planets

 18 Scorpii was identified in September 2003 by astrobiologist Margaret Turnbull from the University of Arizona in Tucson as one of the most promising nearby candidates for hosting life, based on her analysis of the HabCat list of stars.
 This is a solitary star, and does not display the level of excess infrared emission that would otherwise suggest the presence of unconsolidated circumstellar matter, such as a debris disk.

 In a paper published in April 2017, a candidate planet was found orbiting 18 Scorpii (HD 146233) with a period of 2529 days, but subsequent studies in 2020 and 2023 found that the radial velocity signal originates from a stellar activity cycle.
 However, in 2023 evidence of a different candidate planet was found, which would be of super-Earth mass with a period of 19.9 days.
+The same planet was detected in 2025.